SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 ## Gauging community sentiment
 Community engagement is hard to achieve but can provide invaluable insights into contentious parts of the application.
 A post in GitHub Discussions lets you quickly poll all the users of your app.

+# Categorisation
+GitHub Discussions allow you to set up categories.
+Getting these going is important to help users sift through the different topics.
+Keep the categories simple and easy to follow so that anyone who jumps in will know where to begin.